These are the 12 most famous Realist paintings from art history.

 Jewess with Oranges by Aleksander Gierymski (1881)

-Gierymski, a Polish painter, was a representative of realism and a precursor of impressionism in Poland.
+Aleksander Gierymski, a Polish painter, was a representative of realism and a precursor of impressionism in Poland.
 Due to his tough life, he was bitterly disappointed, and he looked at the world with the eye of a naturalist.
 Tragically, he spent the last years of his life in a mental hospital, but he left a valuable heritage for the art world.
-This painting depicts a Jewish shopkeeper, a woman with poor clothing, a cap, and a scarf.
+Jewess with Oranges depicts a Jewish shopkeeper, a woman with poor clothing, a cap, and a scarf.
 Her face is serious, and her cheeks highlighted with prominent wrinkles show sadness and helplessness.
 This work was looted by the Nazis during World War II in occupied Poland but was recovered in 2011.

 October by Jules Bastien-Lepage (1878)